Regency of Algiers: Historiographic assessments of the Regency of Algiers

-British historian James McDougall called this claim a "colonial myth".
-He pointed out that after the 17th century, termed by Merouche the "century of privateering", less lucrative privateering remained symbolic of a corsair state.
+American political scientist John P. Entelis stresses that Europeans saw Algiers as "the center of pirate activity – that captured the imagination of Europe as a fearsome and vicious enemy".
+American historian John Baptist Wolf argues that the local population resented Military occupation by a republic of foreign "cutthroats and thieves", and that the French "civilizing mission", although carried out by brutal means, offered much to the Algerian people.
+However, British Historian James McDougall calls this claim a "colonial myth", pointing out that after the 17th century, termed by Merouche the "century of privateering", less lucrative privateering remained symbolic.
 Tribute payments to guarantee peace, trade, customs, taxation and increased agricultural production brought in most of the revenue of the Regency in the 18th century, which Merouche termed the "century of wheat".
+McDougall also rejects portraying the indigenous population as merely passive taxpayers.
+In reality, social divisions between 'foreign' rulers and locals were more fluid and complex, and the regime was never simply a small Turkish elite permanently subjugating millions of natives.